-In a rural area of Galway, Ireland, health professionals gathered to speak as part of a very severe problem: Ireland’s pregnancy and alcohol misuse crisis.
+In a rural area of Galway, Ireland, mental health professionals gathered to speak as part of a drastic problem: Ireland’s pregnancy and alcohol misuse crisis.

-According to a global study, published in The Lancet, over 60% of women in Ireland have reported drinking during their pregnancy, making Ireland the top country in the world, alongside the United Kingdom (41%) and Russia (37%).
+According to a global study, published in the Lancet, over 60% of women in Ireland reported drinking during their pregnancy, making Ireland the top country in the world, next to the United Kingdom (41%) and Russia (37%).

-Justin Gleeson, the Director of the All-Island Research Observatory (AIRO) and one of the guest speakers, stated that the alcohol exposure rate in Ireland had reached even higher numbers “up to 70%.”
-Also, approximately 1 in 100 babies are born with a fetal alcohol spectrum disorder (FASD).
+Justin Gleeson, the Director of the All-Island Research Observatory (AIRO), and one of the guest speakers at a seminar on perinatal mental health, stated that the alcohol exposure rate in Ireland had reached even higher numbers “up to 70%.”
+Gleeson also stated approximately 1 in 100 babies are born with a fetal alcohol spectrum disorder (FASD).

 The seminar, organized by Galway Healthy City — a member of the World Health Organization (WHO) — featured other guests including Malie Coyne, Mary T O’Mahony, Moira Plant, and Catherine Anne Field.

-The panel tackled key issues before, during and after pregnancy; the stigma surrounding pregnancy and substance abuse, socio-behavioral risk factors, adverse childhood experiences, and how significant the first 1000 days of life are for an infant’s brain development.
+The panel tackled key issues before, during, and after pregnancy, as well as the stigma surrounding pregnancy and substance abuse, socio-behavioral risk factors, adverse childhood experiences, and how significant the first 1000 days of life are for an infant’s brain development.